MikeParker365/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 Daniela can take notes in Amanda's meetings and Amanda can't take notes in any meetings.

-### Allow chat in meetings (coming soon)

-This is a per-organizer policy.
-This setting controls whether meeting chat is allowed in the user's meeting.

 <a name="bkparticipantsandguests"> </a>

 ## Meeting policy settings - Participants & guests